ShoNewman/Mr-Rogers-Neighborhood/README.md

 Test: "It should return an array with a "Won't you be my neighbor?" if the number 3 is inputted"
 Code: beepBoop(2);
 Expected Output: ["Won't you be my neighbor?"];

+Test: "It should allow only integers to be inputted"
+Code: beepBoop("not an integer");
+Expected Output: [];